 - The Covered Market: the market is a favourite haunt for Lyra and friends in Northern Lights.

-- Jordan College: where Lyra grows up.
+- An Oxford College similar to Jordan College: where Lyra grows up.
 She climbs out of an attic window there in Northern Lights.

 - Pitt Rivers Museum: Lyra and Will find skulls here with holes in them in The Subtle Knife.

 Lyra’s stomping ground, and that of new character Malcolm reaches beyond central Oxford.
 If you’d like to extend the experience, other places which can be visited after your tour include:

 - Botanic Gardens: In The Amber Spyglass, Lyra and Will promise to sit on the bench at the back of the Botanic Gardens for an hour at noon on Midsummer’s Day every year so that they may feel each other’s presence next to one another in their own worlds.

 - Godstow Abbey: an abbey where the nuns look after the baby Lyra in La Belle Sauvage (You can read an extract from La Belle Sauvage on the Guardian website here).